danielwu68/aws-deeplens-hack/README.md

 ### Create a new OS user
 As previously mentioned, it is better to use a separate user so not to pollute the existing system library and causing issues.
-This instruction use `adduser` wrapper script to create an OS user `dwu` with home directory set to `/mnt/ext/dwu`, it is ok to chose any user name and other directory path on the SD card as desired .
+This instruction use `adduser` wrapper script to create an OS user `dwu` with home directory set to `/mnt/ext/dwu` , it is ok to chose any user name and other directory path on the SD card as desired.

 ```
 # Assuming we are adding a new data working user `dwu`